coreui/coreui/docs/content/getting-started/contents.md

     └── coreui.min.js.map
 ```

-This is the most basic form of Bootstrap: precompiled files for quick drop-in usage in nearly any web project.
+This is the most basic form of CoreUI: precompiled files for quick drop-in usage in nearly any web project.
 We provide compiled CSS and JS (`coreui.*`), as well as compiled and minified CSS and JS (`coreui.min.*`). [source maps](https://developers.google.com/web/tools/chrome-devtools/javascript/source-maps) (`coreui.*.map`) are available for use with certain browsers' developer tools.
 Bundled JS files (`coreui.bundle.js` and minified `coreui.bundle.min.js`) include [Popper](https://popper.js.org/).

 ## CSS files